sneheilsaxena/web102_project1/README.md

 Submitted by: **Sneheil Saxena**

-This web app: **A community board showcasing video game–themed events and resources in a retro neon style.
-Users can browse upcoming game releases, tournaments, streamers, and guides—all presented in responsive cards.**
+This web app: **A community board showcasing video game-themed events and resources in a retro neon style.
+Users can browse upcoming game releases, tournaments, streamers, and guides - all presented in responsive cards.**

 Time spent: **2 hours spent in total**